-Dr. Eric JB von Wettberg is an Assistant Professor in the Department of Plant and Soil Science at the University of Vermont.
+Dr. Eric JB von Wettberg is an Associate Professor in the Department of Plant and Soil Science at the University of Vermont.
 His research program is focused on understanding crop domestication as a means to harness the diversity of crop wild relatives to breed crops with improved climatic resilience and stress tolerance.
 He received a PhD in Ecology and Evolutionary Biology from Brown University in 2007 and was a NIH National Research Service Award postdoc at the University of California–Davis from 2007 to 2009.
 Broadly trained in evolution, genetics, ecology, and agroecology, Dr. von Wettberg uses a combination of field, greenhouse common garden, and laboratory approaches.